ycytai/python-tkinter-MonteCarlo-Simulation/README.md

 **Introduction**
 ---
 Enter all parameters needed and click simulate.

-Result will show up right after(In most of time, it depends on the simulation times("M").)
+Result will show up right after(In most of time, it depends on the simulation("M").)

-Plot represent ten of all simulation process.

-And the title of plot tells the present value of the option and simulation times.
+The title of plot tells the present value of the option.

 **Notice**